AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Experiments

-We collect commonly used QA datasets: HotpotQA~\citep{hotpotQA}, 2WikiMultiHopQA~\citep{2wiki}, and MuSiQue~\citep{Musique} as our data sources.
-These datasets typically consist of a question paired with several relevant documents, and answering the question requires multi-hop reasoning across these documents.
-We feed documents to the model, instructing it to memorize information relevant to the question, and finally require the agent to answer using only the memories.
-To systematically stress-test the memory capabilities of agents, we augment these QA datasets along the following two complementary dimensions.
+We collect 3 QA datasets: HotpotQA~\citep{hotpotQA}, 2WikiMultiHopQA~\citep{2wiki}, and MuSiQue~\citep{Musique} as our data sources.
+All three datasets include training and test splits.
+We perform RL training on the training split and evaluation on the test split.
+We feed the document to the model, instructing it to memorize information relevant to the question, and finally require the agent to answer using only the memories.
+We augment the difficulty of these QA datasets along the following two dimensions.

 \paragraph{Long-context Setting} Following the RULER~\citep{ruler} benchmark, we construct arbitrary long-context tasks using the following method: We shuffle the relevant documents and interleave them with a large number of irrelevant documents, constructing a needle-in-a-haystack (NIAH)–style task.
 This augmentation challenges the agent’s ability to identify and remember important information from massive amounts of input.
-We train on inputs containing 200 documents (28K tokens), and at test time scale the setting to 400 documents (56K tokens) and 800 documents (112K tokens).
+We train on inputs containing 200 documents (about 28K tokens), and at test time scale the setting to 800 documents (about 112K tokens).

 \paragraph{Multi-question Setting} Following MEM1~\citep{MEM1} and Memory-R1~\citep{Memory-R1}, we provide the model with multiple questions simultaneously.
 The documents relevant to these questions are shuffled and mixed together before being fed to the agent.
 After processing all documents, the model is required to answer each question individually.
 This augmentation strategy challenges the model’s ability to manage and maintain multiple semantically independent memories at the same time.
 Each task contains a randomly sampled number of questions, ranging from 1 to 10.
-In this setting, the reward obtained for a task is defined as the average of the rewards obtained across its subtasks.

-\paragraph{Why do we need dynamic memory management to solve this task?} Notably, the relevant documents are interleaved with distractor content and shuffled without regard for their logical dependencies.
-This shuffling makes the timing and logic order of critical information unpredictable.
-Consequently, it becomes increasingly difficult for the agent who follows a fixed memory workflow, necessitating a more dynamic management strategy to capture important documents.